Post Revisited, Reedited, Reworded, Reblogged From Apr 11th 2018

 The 1% Blooper!

-My partner is predominately an NT [neurotypical], whilst l am as you probably know by now an Aspie [Aspergers Syndrome], which can make for at times the occasional blimp, blip, blooper or glitch.
+In the world of the ‘label’, Suze is in the eyes of many ‘non-Aspie’ or what many more simple class as ‘neuro’, whilst l am as l am sure you know, very much all Aspie [Asperger’s syndrome].
+I joke about it and created the term ‘NeuroAspie’ which describes us.
+This combination works fine for the majority of time, however there are on occasions …. blimps, or bloopers, blips or even glitches.
 We don’t always see or think the same way which is understandable, and let’s be brutally honest our ‘NeuroAspie’ is not specifically unique or different to that of a full Neuro/Neuro or Aspie/Aspie relationship – Every relationship on the planet can at one point or another experience the ‘Curveball Glitch!’

 I was born an Aspie, but was only recognised at 43 and privately diagnosed when l hit late 44.
-I am nearly 55, so officially an Aspie for 10 years this year.
-It was a blessing as much as it was an opened can of worms for l was suddenly astutely aware that my ‘differences’ to mainstream society was not because l was ‘ill’ as the medical professionals deigned me to be for more years than l care to remember, but more significantly because l had this strange social ‘thang’ going on – but now l had a label that identified my occasionally [sometimes frequent] quirky inappropriate behaviour and actions.
+I am now 56, so officially an Aspie for 12 years this year.
+It was a blessing as much as it was an opened can of worms for l was suddenly astutely aware that my ‘differences’ to mainstream society was not because l was ‘ill’ as the medical professionals deigned me to be for more years than l care to remember, but more significantly because l had this strange social ‘thang’ going on – with the correct diagnosis correctly labelled this meant that my occasional and sometimes frequently quirky and inappropriate behaviour had a reason for being present!

 So, there we have it ‘l am an Aspie and proud!”
 I have no shame or guilt at saying this, and in truth why the fuck should l?
 Because all of us, irrelevant to who we are, whatever label we may or may not hold, can only be ourselves, we are after all ‘All Different’ anyway!